cheq-ai/cheq-middlewares/README.md

 ##### Threat types codes

 The threat types codes for blocking or redirect and for captcha <br>
-Threat type must be uniq for each list
+Threat type must be unique for each list

 ```` js
 const options = {